 What is Formula 1?

-Formula 1 is the highest class and most prestigious car-racing category in the world.
+Formula 1 is the premier automobile racing series in the world.
 The name refers to the rules established by the International Automobile Federation, which all participants and cars must comply with.
-Formula 1 is a global endeavor, with a season of around 20 races in all corners of the globe.
+Formula 1 is a global endeavor, with a season of more than 20 races in all corners of the globe.
 Formula 1 drivers also come from different parts of the world, making it a very popular sport worldwide.
-F1 cars can be considered some of the fastest in the sports world, making every race exciting and fun to watch.
-With all that, F1 has plenty of loyal fans, who are passionate about the sport, its teams, and their drivers.
+F1 cars are some of the fastest in the sports world, making every race exciting and fun to watch.
+F1 has plenty of loyal fans who are passionate about the sport, its teams, and their drivers.

-The first Formula 1 races took place in 1950, with a driver's world championship being held for the first time that same year.
+The first Formula 1 race took place in 1950, in Silverstone, England, with a driver's world championship being held for the first time that same year.
 At the time, Formula 1 racing was not as safe nor glamorous as it is today.
 A total of 13 drivers were killed during the first 10 seasons.
-While the excitement that comes from speed and Formula 1 race has not changed since 1950, the safety certainly has.
-The single most important advancements throughout F1 history has been those that made the sport safer.
-Thanks to that, Formula 1 today is still popular, and as strong as ever.
+While the excitement that comes from speed and Formula 1 racing has not changed since 1950, safety certainly has.
+The single-most important advancements throughout F1 history have been those that made the sport safer, such as improved cockpits, the HANS System, and better helmets and flameproof gear.
+Thanks to these advancements, Formula 1 is still as popular and as strong today as it ever was.

 Formula 1 races take place on asphalt tracks.
-The season is composed of many racing weekends, which are all on different race tracks, or circuits.
-Naturally, all tracks are different from each other, they all have different turns, elevations, widths, formats, formats, challenges, fast points, and thus no single race is like the other.
+The season is composed of many racing weekends, which are all on different race tracks or circuits.
+Every Formula 1 racecourse is different from the others: they all have different turns, elevations, widths, formats, formats, challenges, and fast points, and thus, no single race is like the other.
 Making Formula 1 even more interesting, circuits are either race tracks or street circuits, which are regular streets adapted to receive a Formula 1 race.
-One of the most well known street circuits in motorsport is the Monaco Circuit, a glamorous and traditional Grand Prix for which fans, drivers, teams, and anyone in F1 looks forward to every season.
+One of the most well-known street circuits in motorsports is the Monaco Circuit, a glamorous and traditional Grand Prix to which fans, drivers, teams, and anyone in F1 looks forward every season.

 Formula 1 equipment is amongst the most technologically advanced in sports.
 To make cars perform as fast as they can, and to be sure the drivers are safe inside those cars, Formula 1 teams invest a lot of money in developing their equipment.
 Here are a few of the essential pieces of equipment in F1: